trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 All the projects managed to finish successfully.

-Ondřej at the time was the project leader, but he has since passed on the position to me (Aaron Meurer).
-I think that if it is necessary, I could do similar.
-Also, other mentors or members of the community could pick up if a mentor falls out.
+Ondřej at the time was the project leader, but he has since passed on the position to Aaron Meurer, who could do similar.
+Besides that, Ondrej is ready to help if needed, and also other mentors or members of the community will pick up if a mentor falls out.

-This will be more effective than assigning a backup mentor to each student, because this way anybody can step in and fill in for a mentor who is not available.
-It will also encourage students to interact with the whole community, and ask the whole community for help (i.e., on the IRC channel or on the mailing list) if they have a problem, rather than just one person.
+We will assign a backup mentor for each student just in case (see above for the link to all SymPy developers with push access, so we have people to choose from for this position), but we do encourage students to interact with the whole community, and ask the whole community for help (i.e., on the IRC channel or on the mailing list) if they have a problem, rather than just one person.
 This will help them to become better members of the